 'Secret's out,' thought Nathan.

 "Who are you?" asked Vann.
-Nathan looked up into his friend's eyes and realized that his outfit and mask were still mostly intact and he was still just the mysterious stranger who had rescued half a dozen civilians from their watery deaths.
-Still, he was in a state of shock and fear.
+Nathan peered up into his friend's eyes and realized that the detective hadn't recognized him yet.
+He was still just the mysterious stranger who had rescued half a dozen civilians from their watery deaths.

 Not receiving an answered, Vann asked another, "What are you?"